gdsbook/book/notebooks/06_spatial_autocorrelation.md

 Very much in the same way the mean summarizes a crucial element of the distribution of values in a non-spatial setting, so does Moran's I for a spatial dataset.
 Continuing the comparison, we can think of the mean as a single numerical value summarizing a histogram or a kernel density plot.
 Similarly, Moran's I captures much of the essence of the Moran Plot.
 In fact, there is a close connection between the two: the value of Moran's I corresponds with the slope of the linear fit overlayed on top of the Moran Plot.

-In order to calculate Moran's I in our dataset, we can call a specific function in PySAL directly (before that, let us row standardized the `w` object again):
+In order to calculate Moran's I in our dataset, we can call a specific function in `esda` directly (before that, let us row standardized the `w` object again):

 ```python
 w.transform = 'R'